Google Pixel 5 slashed down to $649 in Black Friday smartphone deal

 Google Pixel 5 5G: was $699 now $649 @ Amazon

-The Google Pixel 5 is an incredibly versatile smartphone with a 9+ hour battery life, a gorgeous 90Hz AMOLED screen, a 12MP camera and 5G capabilities, this phone has everything you could need.
+The Google Pixel 5 is an incredibly versatile smartphone with 9+ hours of battery life, a gorgeous 90Hz AMOLED screen, an excellent 12MP camera and 5G capabilities, this phone has everything you could need.
 On top of it all, it's packaged in a beautiful ergonomic design.
 What more could you ask for?

-In our review of the Pixel 5, we rave about the gorgeous display that has a 90Hz refresh rate, and the battery life that lasted 9 hours and 29 minutes in our tests.
-The fact that it runs on Android 11 and is guaranteed smooth software updates for years to come brings peace of mind that you won't have to buy a new phone in another year or two, just to keep up.
+In our Pixel 5 review, we rave about the gorgeous display with a 90Hz refresh rate, more than you'll get from the iPhone 12 and the battery life was far better than previous Pixels at 9 hours and 29 minutes in our tests.
+The fact that it runs on Android 11 and is guaranteed smooth software updates for years to come brings peace of mind that you won't have to buy a new phone in another year or so just to get the latest software.

 This is a phone for people who want the quality of a high-end smartphone but aren't willing to spend over $1,000 just to get one.
 With its black Friday sale bringing the price down to $649, there's never been a better time to update to the newest Google Pixel device.